 Raising the Mary Rose Shipwreck from the Dead

-The hull of the sunken ship was raised in 1982 and it is now on display in a local museum.
-It was conserved using pioneering techniques as were many other items recovered from the wreck, including the links of chainmail.
-They were treated with a variety of chemicals, to remove chlorine and also stored at a humid temperature.
+The hull of the sunken ship was raised in 1982.
+It was conserved using pioneering techniques - as were many other items recovered from the wreck, including the links of chainmail.
+They were treated with a variety of chemicals, to remove chlorine, and also stored in a humid environment.

 - Lavish banquet hall where Henry VIII entertained visiting royalty is discovered beneath playground

 - Authorities Give Protection to a Rare 16th Century Tudor Shipwreck Found on an English Beach

 The Mary Rose ship going through conservation and preservation at the Historic Dockyard in Portsmouth, United Kingdom.
 (Mary Rose Trust / CC BY-SA 3.0 )

 During the X-rays, the team were amazed to see how well preserved the links are 30 years after they were first preserved.
 Heritage Daily reports Prof. Dowsett as stating that “the analysis shows that basic measures to remove chlorine followed by storage at reduced temperature and humidity form an effective strategy even over 30 years.”

 Top image: The conserved Mary Rose ship on show.
 Source: Mary Rose Trust / University of Warwick